Tyche

 in accordance with the tales in the Old Testament.
 Brooding

 pre-ordained.
-One Calvinist leaning group recognized that if John
+One Calvinistic group recognized that if John

 the Baptist had totally immersed Lord Jesus, then no mere sprinkling

-could suffice lesser mortals.
-In England, a group of these
+could suffice for lesser mortals.
+One group of these

 day of the week, hence not on a Sunday at all.
 These Seventh-Day

-first schools along the western frontiers.
-One such school
+first schools along our own western frontiers.
+My mother attended

-texts beyond most college graduates today (and some professors); she
+texts beyond most college graduates today (and some professors), my mother was ready for

-School.
-A very handsome young missionary straight from China
+School a very handsome young missionary arrived straight from China,

-named Henry Gideon Fitz Randolph taught her and her classmates a
+Henry Gideon Fitz Randolph.
+He taught the children a

 foreign language, German.
 When, nearly forty years

-later, her son was asked his choice for the foreign language
+later, my mother's son confronted the foreign language

 requirement at the University of Arkansas, what else could come to his